-Whenever your dentist detects problems or feels that your wisdom teeth have the potential to create complications in your mouth, he will most likely suggest that you have one or all of your wisdom teeth removed – even if they aren't causing you problems at the moment.
-Wisdom teeth are also easier to remove when you're younger than when you are older, according to the AAOMS, because the roots are not completely developed and the bone around the teeth isn't as dense.
-This means there is a slimmer chance of damaging surrounding nerves, teeth or bone during removal.
+When your dentist finds problems with your wisdom teeth or thinks that they could create complications in your mouth, he or she will most likely recommend removing one or all of your wisdom teeth.
+The good news is, wisdom teeth are easier to remove when you're younger because the roots may not be entirely developed, and the bone around the teeth isn't as dense.
+This means there is less likelihood of damaging surrounding nerves, teeth, or bone during removal.

-You may be lucky enough to have a "big mouth," which allows your wisdom teeth to fully erupt without interfering with your other teeth.
-But before you're in the clear to keep them, your dentist will want to make sure that they are functional and not affecting your bite.
-They should also be cavity-free, surrounded by healthy gum tissue and not causing you any pain.
+If you have a wider mouth, your wisdom teeth are more likely to erupt without fully interfering with your other teeth.
+But it is always advised to consult with your dentist first to make sure that they are functional and not affecting your bite.
+Your third molars should also be cavity-free, surrounded by healthy gum tissue, and not causing any pain.